FaresAshallahi/Adio-Playlist-System/README.md

 5)  Evaluation and Discussion
 6)  Documentation

- the functions of the system as follows
+ the functions of the system as following: <br>
-(1) loading an album collection file into the system.
+(1) loading an album collection file into the system. <br>
-(2) displaying the information of a chosen album, such as the title of Album artist name, cover image (if available), the list of the tracks, and total duration, etc.
+(2) displaying the information of a chosen album, such as the title of Album artist name, cover image (if available), the list of the tracks, and total duration, etc. <br>
-(3) loading and displaying a playlist.
+(3) loading and displaying a playlist. <br>
-(4) providing an interface to allow user to make a new playlist and then save the new playlist with a new name in a chosen folder.
+(4) providing an interface to allow user to make a new playlist and then save the new playlist with a new name in a chosen folder. <br>
 (5) being able to play/stop some music (mp3 file) chosen form the available tracks of an album or a playlist.

 	•	Testing: